project-flotta/project-flotta.github.io/documentation/latest/intro/concepts.md

 - **Register certificate**: Is the certificate that the Edge Admin or factory admin injects for the first time in the edge device.
-This device can only make a registration Request to the Fleet management API.
+This device can only make a registration Request to the Flotta Edge API.
 - **User certificate**: Is the certificate that it's only valid for the specific device.
-This certificate uses a key that shoudln't left the device, so the API signs the certificate with the User Pub Key.
+This certificate uses a key that shouldn't leave the device, so the API signs the certificate with the User Pub Key.
 At the same time, the short lived cert, and Flotta operator managed to handle cert expiration.